PRK Eye Surgery in India- Top Doctors, Best Hospitals & Costs

 The primary purpose of PRK eye surgery is to correct refractive errors that damage the way light comes into the eye.
 Such errors include the following:

-• Astigmatism: Astigmatism entails unclear vision, whether far or near, because an irregularly shaped cornea prevents light from focusing correctly anywhere.
-For clearer vision, PRK is used to correct the abnormally shaped cornea.
+- Astigmatism: Astigmatism entails unclear vision, whether far or near, because an irregularly shaped cornea prevents light from focusing correctly anywhere.
+For clearer vision, PRK eye surgery is used to correct the abnormally shaped cornea.

 Many Africans who have vision problems consider having PRK laser eye surgery in India for its affordability and effectiveness.

-The ophthalmologist must determine if the patient is suitable for PRK.
+- Step 1: Pre-Surgery Evaluation: The ophthalmologist will firstly determine if the patient is suitable for PRK.
 Thus, he is supposed to check the thickness of the cornea, the refractive error, and any complications with the eye that may not show at the moment.

-To help reduce pain during the operation, the patient is administered anaesthesia eye drops on the morning of the day of surgery.
+- Step 2: Preparation: To help reduce pain during the operation, the patient is administered anesthesia eye drops on the morning of the day of surgery.
 The eye will be cleaned while opening the eyelid is done by inserting a speculum.

 Experienced Surgeons for PRK Eye Surgery in India